golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 {% endhint %}

 In the Erigon runtime this method is used to provide Erigon service's credentials to the agent.
-Here we're just forming the json string response and pass it as a command output, see the call of `run_ctx.stdout(...)` below.
+Here we're just forming the JSON string response and passing it as a command output, see the call of `run_ctx.stdout(...)` below.

 ```rust
     let erigon_status_data = serialize::json::json!({